Lost or stolen passports

 Step 2: Report the Loss or Theft

 Once you are certain the passport is gone, report it immediately.
-In Australia, you can do this online via passports.gov.au.
+In Australia, this can be done online through the Australian Passport Office.
 If you are overseas, contact the nearest Australian embassy, consulate, or high commission.
+The Australian Government provides a directory of embassies and consulates worldwide to help travellers locate the nearest office.

 If your passport was stolen, file a police report as well, especially if theft or injury was involved.